 7.4.1 Magento 1, Children toys and clothing

-Petite Amelie is a Dutch store on Magento 1 offering Pay After Delivery by MultiSafePay, who saw increased conversion after offering this payment method.
+Petite Amelie is a Dutch store on Magento 1 offering Pay After Delivery by MultiSafePay, that saw increased conversion after offering this payment method.

 7.4.2 Magento 2, Fashion, Home